Associate in Science (A.S.)

-- recognize and identify essential elements and patterns of pitch and rhythm as they appear in (standard scores of) representative pieces of Western concert music, late 17th to late 20th century.
+- Recognize and identify essential elements and patterns of pitch and rhythm as they appear in (standard scores of) representative pieces of Western concert music, late 17th to late 20th century.

-- demonstrate an understanding of melody, harmony, and voice leading through exercises in composition and part writing.
+- Demonstrate an understanding of melody, harmony, and voice leading through exercises in composition and part writing.

-- demonstrate their aural comprehension of basic elements and patterns of pitch, rhythm and harmonic progression through directed analytic listening (ear training), analytic singing (with some variety of solfege), and keyboard proficiency.
+- Demonstrate their aural comprehension of basic elements and patterns of pitch, rhythm and harmonic progression through directed analytic listening (ear training), analytic singing (with some variety of solfege), and keyboard proficiency.

-- demonstrate broad understanding of music history and music literature through speaking and writing; students will develop the ability to write clearly, concisely, and effectively and will be able to appropriately incorporate technical terms and ideas.
+- Demonstrate broad understanding of music history and music literature through speaking and writing; students will develop the ability to write clearly, concisely, and effectively and will be able to appropriately incorporate technical terms and ideas.

-- demonstrate comprehension of computer-based audio, visual, and written materials.
+- Demonstrate comprehension of computer-based audio, visual, and written materials.

 Students will perform in groups as well as on their chosen instrument.
 They will also develop a rudimentary knowledge of the literature of their chosen instrument.

 The opportunity for you to gain experience in performance is a popular feature of the music program at FLCC.
-Students perform as part of the Finger Lakes Chorale, Vocal Jazz Ensemble, College Singers, Finger Lakes Camerata, Jazz Ensemble, Percussion and Guitar Ensembles, and The Chamber Wind Ensemble.
+Students perform as part of the Finger Lakes Chorale, Vocal Jazz Ensemble, College Singers, Finger Lakes Camerata, Jazz Ensemble, Percussion and Guitar Ensembles, and the Chamber Wind Ensemble.

 Salary: According to the Occupational Outlook Handbook, the median hourly wage for musicians and singers was $23.50 in May 2012.

-* This is a sampling of some of the four-year colleges and universities to which our students have transferred.
-Please consult your advisor or the Educational Planning and Career Services office for a complete listing of transfer agreements between Finger Lakes Community College and four-year institutions.
+* This is a sampling of some of the four-year colleges and universities to which FLCC students have transferred.
+Please consult your advisor or the educational planning and career services office for a complete listing of transfer agreements between Finger Lakes Community College and four-year institutions.